SandroParra/SandroParra/README.md

 ## Contact me:
 # As I continue to develop and grow as a professional QA enginner, I will continuously improve and learn new ways to test and help with the quality of the software I work with.

-## My wife
-# My beloved wife, Susana Calderon, is the sole reason I'm putting so much effort into this.